 In the Instagram post, captioned “Paradise. #springbreak,” the 49-year-old actor can be seen wearing a straw hat and long-sleeve rash guard in a glittering, tropical locale that’s giving us major vacation envy.
 And although the picture might make him look more like your friend’s hot dad than an A-list Adonis, it’s clear Jackman is taking the appropriate measures to protect his skin.

 Jackman has good reason to take sun protection seriously — the 49-year-old has battled skin cancer six times and kept his followers in the loop throughout.
 “Another basal cell carcinoma,” he captioned a 2017 post-operative photo.
 “Thanks to frequent body checks and amazing doctors, all is well.
 Looks worse with the dressing on than off.
 I swear! #wearsunscreen.”

 Though the name sounds ominous, basal cell carcinoma is the most common form of skin cancer, found in the deepest layer of the epidermis, which is actually just the top layer of skin.
 It’s rare for basal cell cancer to spread to other parts of the body, according to the American Cancer Society, but it can grow into nearby tissue if left untreated.

-Lucky for Jackman, his makeup artist spotted some blood on his nose during filming of “X-Men: Days of Future Past," and encouraged him to get it checked out by a doctor.
+Fortunately for Jackman, his makeup artist spotted some blood on his nose during filming of “X-Men: Days of Future Past” and encouraged him to get it checked out by a doctor.
 And catching it early meant he was able to make a full recovery.

 People who have already had basal cell carcinoma are more likely than others to get it again, so Jackman is doing the right thing by covering up.
 What’s more, he’s using his social media platform to educate people about skin cancer prevention, which kind of makes him a real-life superhero.